 The last boom boosted steel demand and kept prices high.
 As a result, steel stocks remain attractive to investors, and the industry is making money at the moment.
 Phil Gibbs, head of metal equity research at KeyBanc Capital Markets, says he is confident that steel prices are in a bubble and that steel stocks are in a bubble themselves.

 The price of hot-rolled steel coils is soaring due to booming demand.
-In fact, Cleveland Cliffs “current business is to create a company that is a supplier to the steel industry that produces iron ore and buys steel, and last year US Steel acquired, which consisted of the assets of the global steel company ArcelorMittal.
-By buying and establishing this new company, it is helping Cleveland Cliff to have customers for its iron ore.
+Cleveland Cliffs “current business is to create a company supplier to the steel industry that produces iron ore and buys steel.
+Last year, US Steel was acquired, which consisted of the assets of the global steel company ArcelorMittal.
+By purchasing and establishing this new company, it is helping Cleveland Cliff to have customers for its iron ore.
 In addition, Cleveland Cliff is a major supplier of other steel companies, including Nucor, so that the acquisition of its customers will help ensure continued aggregate demand.

 We are proud to support companies like Algoma Steel that are taking the opportunity to lead a low-carbon economy.
 In February, rating agency Moodys raised the company’s credit rating based on “improvements in operating performance and credit ratios, higher steel prices and expectations that the company will generate positive cash flow, ” Moodys said in a statement.

-Steel Dynamics Inc. (STLD) Stock Quotes Nasdaq provides share prices and market activity data for U.S. and global markets.
+Steel Dynamics Inc. (STLD) Stock Quotes Nasdaq provides share prices and market activity data for US and global markets.
 Russell Metals is a Canadian-based metal distributor focused on steel distribution.
-Steel Dynamics’ stocks rose Tuesday after reported better-than-expected quarterly profits and said it expects increasing demand for steel, automobiles and other industries this year.
+Steel Dynamics’ stocks rose Tuesday after reporting better-than-expected quarterly profits and said it expects increasing demand for steel, automobiles and other industries this year.